FatanehK/back-end-simple-pm/README.md

 # Dependencies

-The is a Flask service using SqlAlchamy and PostgresSQL for Db.
+The is a Flask service using SQLAlchemy and PostgresSQL for Db.
 You can find list of all dependencies in the requirements.txt file.